Bernard Drachman: Career

 He translated Samson Raphael Hirsch's The Nineteen Letters of Ben Uziel into English.

-This was ironic as the works of Zecharias Frankel of Breslau, a man Drachman considered an important Orthodox leader had been condemned by Hirsch as heretical.
+This was ironic, as the works of Zecharias Frankel of Breslau, a man Drachman considered an important Orthodox leader, had been condemned by Hirsch as heretical.
 Historically, Frankel is considered the founder or at least a forerunner of Conservative Judaism.

+Family

+His son, Theodore S. Drachman, was a public health official and published novelist.